BirjuVachhani/birju.dev/content/posts/publish-your-flutter-package-using-github-actions.md

 title = "Publish Your Flutter/Dart Package using GitHub Actions"

 +++
 **Howdy people!** Recently I was exploring the internet to get some guidance on publishing [Flutter](https://flutter.dev/) or [Dart](https://dart.dev/) packages to [pub.dev](https://pub.dev "Pub Dev") via **CI-CD** servers.
 My primary goal was to use [GitHub Actions](https://github.com/features/actions) to do so.
-Unfortunately, I failed to get proper information on how can I achieve that.
+Unfortunately 😕, I failed to get proper information on how can I achieve that.
 Then I decided to go by myself and I struggled a lot to get it working properly.
 So, I decided to write this **easy** and **step-by-step** guide to help others like me out there!

 Here's what we're trying to achieve: We have a [Flutter](https://flutter.dev/)/[Dart](https://dart.dev/) package that we want to **publish** on [pub.dev](https://pub.dev "Pub Dev") whenever we create a new release on [GitHub](https://github.com) or push code to the master branch.
 Here's what we're going to need.